bhavik8455/TravelWebsite-Project-main/README.md

 2. Open the project in your preferred code editor.

-3. Open the `home.html` file in your web browser to view the website.
+3. Open the `Home.php` file in your web browser to view the website.

 ## Features